bright/new-www/content/blog/choosing-mvp-tech-stack-in-2023-what-a-startup-founder-should-know.md

 We took into account many factors influencing decision-making.
 Now it’s time to list the most typical MVP stack in 2023.

 <div class="image"><img src="/images/blog_post_tech_stack_mvp.png" alt="MVP tech stack in 2023" title="MVP tech stack in 2023"  /> </div>

+### Web Development Stack for your MVP

+**JavaScript/TypeScript, React**

+Nowadays, JavaScript is your first-to-go language.
+If your development team or agency uses **TypeScript**, that’s even better because it optimizes the coding process.
+However, JS and TS will be nothing without the framework.

+There are a few frameworks to consider: **React, Angular, or Vue.js**.
+In our opinion, React is the number one option.
+According to the StackOverflow 2023 Survey React is the most popular framework by professional developers.
+[Over 40% of professional developers use React at work](https://survey.stackoverflow.co/2023).